rakslice/BasiliskII_win32/Setup/Windows-specific documents/Readme.win32.txt

   Fix for Kanji character set in Mac -> Host clipboard text translation.

 Gwenolé Beauchesne
-  Faster memory bank method in the Windows 9x compatible version.
+  Faster memory bank method in the Windows 9x compatible version, more...

+Mike Allison
+  Fix for Windows Me ethernet driver INF script.

+Stas Khirman and Raz Galili
+  MIB access code.

+Bernd Meyer
+  UAE JIT compiler (not yet integrated to the Windows port)

+Akihiko Matsuo
+  Fix for the assembler version of MOVE (Ax)++,(Ay)++, op code 20d8.
+  Fix for the NUMLOCK keyboard code extended flag.

 A lot of people have submitted bug reports and ran test versions of Basilisk II to find bugs.
 Thanks to all.
 To name a few: